To continue our celebration of this last year of AoS, here’s the ninth most popular post of all time on the website, first written in summer 2009.

 Prep work and safety

 You’ll also want to stay away from small tables or pieces of furniture that could fall over on the kids while they play.Photo source

 Building an awesome fort

-Spread the sheet out and drape it over other pieces of furniture.
+Spread out the sheet and drape it over other pieces of furniture.
 Use additional sheets and blankets to add more room in the fort.
-You can either overlap the sheets as they drape over the anchors, or secure them with clothespins or tape (you can also anchor down the corners and sides with heavy objects or books, although it’s not recommended as they could be pulled down on the kids as they play).
+You can either overlap the sheets as they drape over the anchors, or secure them with clothespins or tape (you can also anchor down the corners and sides with heavy objects or books, although it’s not recommended since they could be pulled down on the kids as they play).

 For advanced builders only: Mount removable 3M hooks in the ceiling, drop string from them, and attach clothespins or potato chip clips to the end of the string.
 Then clip the blanket or sheet to the clips in order to create a floating ceiling.

 Once the roof is up, use the extra blankets or pillows to fill in the gaps.
 You may not get every gap covered—no worries, just use that gap as another door or window.

 Create a front entrance.
 No fort is complete without a main door.
-You can use a pillows, or if you want to really get into it, use a cardboard box as a tunnel entrance.Photo by photo source
+You can use a pillow, or if you want to really get into it, use a cardboard box as a tunnel entrance.Photo by photo source

 Step back and enjoy your awesome creation.
 It’s time to play.

 One final tip: get in the fort with your kids.
 Let them be in charge of the play.
-It can be a great experience together.